ARM-software/psa-api/doc/fwu/appendix/sra.rst

       :likelihood: M

    .. mitigations::
       :mitigation:`SEQUENCE`. **Transfer** to the firmware creator and implementation.
 Firmware images, or their manifests, must be monotonically sequenced for the device, or for each component within a device.
 The implementation will deny an attempt to install an update with a sequence number that is lower than the currently installed firmware.
+Verification of sequence numbers must occur within a trusted component.

       This mitigation creates a fragility when an update is non-functional, and requires the implementation of `M.TRIAL` to maintain availability in case of a non-functional update.
 See also `T.NON_FUNCTIONAL`.